 What Will I Learn?
 (Course Syllabus)

-The RYA Day Skipper Shorebased Course Syllabus is a comprehensive introduction to chartwork, navigation, meteorology and the basics of seamanship.
+The RYA Day Skipper Shorebased (Theory) Course Syllabus is a comprehensive introduction to chartwork, navigation, meteorology and the basics of seamanship.
 You will find this course invaluable if you want to learn how to start making decisions on board.

 The syllabus for this course is: